CREATING YOUR OWN CONTENT

 Make the Ask Easy

 Create an easy-to-fill “donor-shaped hole” in your message.
 Anyone reading what you write should be able to say, “I can help with that!!”
-Ask first for donations, then ask those who give if they’ll help share your posts to help you reach your goal.
+Ask first for donations (“Will you give $10 to purchase special treats that help kittens learn to be brave?”), then ask your donors if they’ll help share your posts to help you reach your goal.